 This is an assessment focusing on the learning ability of an individual and is used to identify whether a learning difficulty or disability may be present.
 This includes Intellectual Disabilities (Mild/Moderate General Learning Disabilties) as well as Specific Learning Difficulties (Dyslexia and Dyscalculia).

-A psycho-educational assessment is usually requested when a parent or teacher is concerned that a student is struggling academically, despite the supports and interventiojns that have been put in place.
+A psycho-educational assessment is usually requested when a parent or teacher is concerned that a student is struggling academically, despite the supports and interventions that have been put in place.
 The assessment is used to identify strengths and weaknesses across a learning profile.
-It examines whether or not a student is under-achieving, or overachieving, in a specific academic area relative to what you would expect for their age and level of intelligence.
+It examines whether or not a student is under-achieving or overachieving in a specific academic area relative to what you would expect for their age and level of intelligence.

-PALS provide parents with a detailed psycho-educatioanl report, which can also be sent to other parties (such as the school) on request.
+PALS provides parents with a detailed psycho-educatioanl report, which can also be sent to other parties (such as the school) on request.
 The report will contain recommendations and activities that can then be used in conjunction with other information held about the student, in order for parents and school to put together an IEP (Individual Education Plan).

 This assessment is suitable for individual of all ages, however we would recommend 7 years to be the youngest for Dyslexia/Dyscalculia assessments.

 The duration of an assessment varies based on age and level of ability, a very young child with learning difficulties might only take 30 to 40 minutes, whereas a gifted adult might take over 3 hours.
 We generally hold a 2 hour slot for an educational assessment, including for feedback.